jdpellet/rillgen2d/README.md

 # rillgen2d

-Predicts where rills/gullies will occur on a real or proposed landscape as a function of topography, climate, and cover characteristics
+Predicts where rills/gullies will occur on a real or proposed landscape as a function of topography, climate, and cover characteristics.

 # Installation